mbalajee/BarGraph/README.md

 # BarGraph

 Currently supports only portrait orientation.
+Download the aar file from repository and add it to your project.

 ### XML